ricsanfre/pi-cluster/docs/_docs/tracing.md

 ### Grafana Configuration

+See [Grafana Operator - Provisioning Data Sources](/docs/grafana-operator/#provisioning-data-sources) for the general `GrafanaDatasource` provisioning pattern used by Grafana Operator.

 Tempo need to be added to Grafana as DataSource.
 In Tempo distributed mode, the endpoint to be used is the `query-frontend` service.

 Tempo search streaming requires the Tempo Helm chart to enable `streamOverHTTPEnabled: true`, which maps to Tempo's `stream_over_http_enabled: true` setting.
 The full request path between Grafana and Tempo must still preserve HTTP/2 correctly.
 Otherwise Grafana can emit gRPC preface errors when opening traces from Loki links.